141 George Washington Highway North

 What is the attire at DCUMC?
 Our presence is the greatest act of worship, and you are encouraged to dress as you feel comfortable.
 Come as you are!

 Giving of time, talents, and resources is a form of worship.
 It is fitting to respond to God’s unfailing love by supporting the ministries and missions of the church.

 There is something for everyone at DCUMC!
-The Praise Band leads music at 9:00 AM, and the Choir leads music at our 11:00 AM service.
+The Praise Band and Choir lead music at our blended service at 10 AM.
 Additionally, we have special musical offerings not limited to handbells, seasonal cantatas, and children’s music opportunities.

 As United Methodists, we celebrate two sacraments, baptism and Holy Communion, both of which stem from Christ’s call to baptize all nations (Matthew 28) and his invitation to share in the table of his forgiveness and grace (Luke 22).
 We believe in one baptism, a gift of God’s grace that reaches into our lives from the moment we are born.
 Holy Communion is the Lord’s Table and therefore, open to all, regardless of denomination, tradition, age, or ability.

 As the Body of Christ, we are bound to one another in Christ’s love through life’s many mountains and valleys.
 We are a community who cares through acts of presence, prayer, hospitality, and service.